ASD-Blueprint/ASD-Blueprint-for-Secure-Cloud/content/en/about/faqs.md

 ### Will the Blueprint be updated as terminology and technology changes?

-The Blueprint is informed by ASD’s experience in responding to cyber security incidents, performing vulnerability assessments and penetration testing Australian government organisations.
-ASD uses our threat intelligence, as well as feedback from partners across government and industry, to ensure our cyber security advice is contemporary and actionable.
+The Blueprint is informed by ASD’s experience in responding to cybersecurity incidents, performing vulnerability assessments and penetration testing Australian government organisations.
+ASD uses our threat intelligence, as well as feedback from partners across government and industry, to ensure our cybersecurity advice is contemporary and actionable.

 ASD will continue to regularly update and improve the Blueprint to ensure it remains a trusted and up to date resource.